sulfuror/rescript-sh/README.md

 You can "omit the configuration file" by indicating `-r, --repo` after calling `rescript [repo_name]`.
-You will not really completely omit the configuration file but if you want to "override" what you're backing up and the exclusion list, then you can do this (at least use one global flag):
+You will not really completely omit the configuration file but if you want to "override" what you're backing up and the exclusion list, then you can do this:
 ```
+# Without rescript global flags
+rescript [repo_name] -r /your/repo/location backup /backup/directory
+# Using rescript global flags
 rescript [repo_name] --time -- -r /your/repo/location backup /backup/directory
 ```
 This could be useful if you want to add something quickly to your repo.
 Maybe you found